MartynaMisk/Project2018/README.md

-(Here is where you include some sample code that then you will lik to the files inside this respitory where the whole code is https://github.com/datasets-io/iris this readme should help you to stay on track DLT) First I calculate the *mean* of each column, sample code can be seen below.
+(Here is where you include some sample code that then you will lik to the files inside this respitory where the whole code is https://github.com/datasets-io/iris this readme should help you to stay on track DLT) First I calculate the *mean*, *max* and *min* of each column, sample code can be seen below.
 More information in folder [MEAN.py](https://github.com/MartynaMisk/Project2018/blob/master/MEAN.py).
 Snapshot of Data analysis using library numpy through programme ipython.
 ```
 meanfirstcolumn = numpy.mean(data[:,0])
+minfirstcolumn = numpy.min(data[:,0])
 ```
-Then I caculate *maximum* and *meanimum* of each column, sample code cab be seen below.
-More information in MAXMIN.
+Then I will use another library called panda where we will arrive at similar results but usign different programms.
 ```
 sample code to organize data?
 or sample code to measure mean